Berg0162/Tacx-Virtual-Shifting/README.md

 - **SIM_MODE + Virtual Shifting**
   When Zwift VS sends a non-zero *gear ratio*, the bridge switches into Virtual Shifting mode.
   Here the raw grade from Zwift is not used directly; instead, the bridge calculates an *effective grade* that takes into account the rider’s cadence, the chosen virtual gear ratio, total weight and resistance forces.
-  This reconstructed grade is then sent as FE-C Track Resistance, making the smart Tacx behave as if it natively supported Zwift’s virtual gearing.
+  This reconstructed grade is then sent as FE-C Track Resistance, making the Tacx Smart behave as if it natively supported Zwift’s virtual gearing.

 In short:
 - **Target Power received → ERG mode**
 - **Grade received without gear ratio → SIM mode**
 - **Gear ratio received → Virtual Shifting mode**

-This automatic detection ensures that the smart Tacx follows Zwift’s logic seamlessly, even though it never received official firmware support for Virtual Shifting.
+This automatic detection ensures that the Tacx Smart follows Zwift’s logic seamlessly, even though it never received official firmware support for Virtual Shifting.
 </details>

 <details>
 <summary><b>📐 How is Tacx FEC Track Resistance Grade calculated?</b></summary>

-The workhorse function that does the core of the calculations, sits at the heart of the ESP32 Virtual Shifting → smart Tacx bridge.
+The workhorse function that does the core of the calculations, sits at the heart of the ESP32 Virtual Shifting → Tacx Smart bridge.
 The function/member is a.k.a. `UTILS::calculateFECTrackResistanceGrade(..)` and can be found for further inspection at `/src/utilities.cpp`.
-Its role is to take the information Zwift VS provides — **gear ratio**, **grade**, **rider and bike weight**, **CRR** and **Cw** — and translate it into something the smart Tacx understands: an ANT+ FE-C Track Resistance grade.
+Its role is to take the information Zwift VS provides — **gear ratio**, **grade**, **rider and bike weight**, **CRR** and **Cw** — and translate it into something the Tacx Smart understands: an ANT+ FE-C Track Resistance grade.

 The calculation begins by applying two kinds of speed.
 On the one hand we have the **virtual Speed**, which is derived from the rider’s cadence, the selected virtual gear ratio, and the assumed wheel diameter.
 This represents how fast the bike *would* be going out on the road.
 On the other hand, there is the **measured Speed** reported by the trainer’s flywheel.
 This represents what the trainer is actually doing at that moment.
 These two speeds form the basis for all subsequent resistance forces.